Letter from IGM Director

 Office Location: GOL-2161

-You will be automatically signed up for all core (required) MS courses that first year students take in their fall semester.
+You will be automatically signed up for all core (required) MS courses that first year students take in their fall semester at the end of July.
 These courses are the following and will account for seven of the nine credits required for full time status as a graduate student:

 IGME 601 Game Development Processes: This course examines the individual and group roles of the development process model within the game design and development industry.
 Students will transform design document specifications into software and hardware needs for developers, testers, and end users.
 Students will examine team dynamics and processes for technical development, content development, testing, deployment, and maintenance.
 Students will explore the design process through the deconstruction of the game industry's software lifecycle model.